Uber Eats is one of the most accessible gig economy jobs, and is currently available in over 6,000 cities around the world.

 Assuming the courier could squeeze in one more similar order within an hour, that’s about $17 per hour before accounting for gas expenses, which is well above minimum wage in most places.

-Did you know you can claim certain parts of your delivery driving expenses on your tax return?
+Another critical tip for Uber Eats drivers is to claim certain parts of your delivery driving expenses on their tax returns.

 That’s right: you might save money if you claim some of the miles you drive for Uber Eats when filing taxes.